What is wattage?

 Wattage in kWh

-You have probably come across the abbreviation kWh on your energy bill.
-It stands for kilowatt hour.
-One kWh is 1,000 Watts for one hour.
-The "k" stands for kilo, which means one thousand.
-The "W" stands for Watt.
-The "h" stands for hour.
-Suppose you have a LED work light of 48 Watts, which burns for one hour.
-This is therefore 48 watt-hours, which corresponds to 0.048 kWh.
+On your energy bill, you have probably come across the abbreviation kWh.
+This stands for kilowatt-hour.
+One kWh is 1,000 watts for one hour.
+The "k" stands for kilo, which means a thousand.
+The "W" stands for watt, and the "h" stands for the English "hour."
+For example, if you have a LED work lamp that consumes 48 watts and it operates for one hour, it is equivalent to 48 watt-hours or 0.048 kWh.